 But strong women demonstrate resilience in the face of discouragement or defeat.
 They realize that a disappointment only identifies opportunities to learn, grow, and be better prepared for the next opportunity.
 They have learned to appropriately disconnect their identity from their work and not give up when they face a setback.

+Strong women are patient.
 Right or wrong, good or bad, there will be times when being a female leader carries more challenges than it ought to.
 You may be the first woman leading in your environment.
 You may be the only woman at the table.
-As a result you may have to field questions or help navigate conversations that feel archaic and unnecessary.
+As a result, you may have to field questions or help navigate conversations that feel archaic and unnecessary.
 Strong women realize that these moments are helping to make the way easier for other women who will come behind them.
 They are patient to navigate the terrain of being the lone female at the table because they know they are making it better for other women in the future.